Domestic Air Conditioning Repairs in Adelaide

 Why does my air conditioner sometimes blow cold air on the heating setting?

 During the heating cycle, most domestic air conditioning units are designed to shut off the indoor fan operation when heat is no longer required.
-For example, if the air conditioner is set to 25 deg C and the temperature in the room is 27 deg C, the a/c unit does not require any heating and the indoor fan should stop.
+For example, if the air conditioner is set to 25℃ and the temperature in the room is 27℃, the a/c unit does not require any heating and the indoor fan should stop.
 If the fan is still operating, you will feel a cold breeze coming from your air conditioning vents.
 Here are a few reasons for this happening listed below:

-1 - During defrost cycle, your air conditioning unit will switch to ‘cooling’ to allow the outdoor unit to heat up and defrost.
-If the unit is setup correctly, the indoor fan should not operate during this cycle.
-If your indoor fan is still operational during a defrost cycle, there may be settings within the controller that are preventing the fan motor from shutting down correctly.
+1 – During the defrost cycle, your air conditioning unit will switch to ‘cooling’ to allow the outdoor unit to heat up and defrost.
+If the unit is set up correctly, the indoor fan should not operate during this cycle.
+If your indoor fan is still operational during a defrost cycle, there may be settings within the controller that prevent the fan motor from shutting down correctly.
 Consult the manual for setting options or contact the manufacturer to get the details of your local repair specialist.

 2 – If the fan speed setting is set to constant, the indoor fan will operate regardless of the mode of operation or room temperature.
 On some air conditioning controllers, you can set the fan motor to constant operation (instead of the ac unit determining when to run the fan).
 This means the fan motor will blow air regardless of the temperature, mode setting or defrost cycle.
 Ensure the fan setting on your controller is not set to constant, especially with a HanL-62 style controller common on Temperzone or Bradway a/c units.

 I have smoke/steam from the a/c outdoor unit, is this normal?